-Referring to Lee and Lee \cite{LEE2022105863}, Ran et al. \cite{ran2023driving} and Wu et al. \cite{wu2024impact}, this study constructs a composite green finance index to measure the level of green finance development across regions.
+Referring to \cite{LEE2022105863}, \cite{ran2023driving} and \cite{wu2024impact}, we construct a composite green finance index as the core independent variable to measure the level of green finance development across regions.
 The index is based on seven secondary indicators: green bond, green fund, green credit, green insurance, green equity, green support, and green investment.
-These sub-indicators are first standardized to ensure cross-provincial comparability, and then aggregated using the entropy weight method to generate the final composite index.
+These sub-indicators are first standardized to ensure comparability across provinces and then aggregated using the entropy value method of \cite{ding2016} to generate the final composite index.
+The entropy value method is employed to determine the weights of the sub-indicators objectively.
+In computing the weights for the sub-indicators, the sign (positive/negative) of each indicator signal is defined following \cite{wu2024impact}; the detailed calculation procedure is provided in \cite{LEE2022105863}.
+The entropy value method reduces potential bias and ensures that the resulting green finance index more accurately reflects the underlying data characteristics.
 A higher index value indicates a higher level of green finance development in the corresponding region.
 Table \ref{tab:table1} provides additional information regarding these secondary indicators.

-\subsubsection{Other independent variables}
+\subsection{Other independent variables}

-Existing literature on the drivers of carbon emissions from an energy perspective has primarily focused on dimensions such as energy structure, energy efficiency, and energy intensity \cite{chen2019driving,liu2019driving,zhang2022carbon,xiong2025emission}.
-Meanwhile, total energy consumption (TEC) has been widely recognized as a key factor contributing to the increase in carbon emissions and has become a general consensus in the academic community \cite{li2022dynamic,yu2024machine}.
-However, when shifting the focus to carbon emission intensity, the impact of TEC becomes more complex. \cite{zhao2024role}.
-Therefore, this paper includes TEC as one of the explanatory variables.
-On the one hand, it aims to further examine the impact of TEC on CEI.
-On the other hand, it seeks to explore whether green finance interacts with TEC in a way that facilitates the transformation of the energy consumption structure and ultimately contributes to the reduction of carbon emission intensity.